Mama Tried (song): In popular culture

 Haggard's version of "Mama Tried" was on the soundtrack of the 1968 film Killers Three, a film which featured his acting debut.

+Tracy Newman's 2008 song "The Man at Table Nine" references the song "Mama Tried" and an encounter with its author.

 The words Mama Tried—referring to the song—are shown on Miranda Lambert's shirt in several scenes of the music video Kerosene.

 In the 1997 documentary about the making of the film From Dusk till Dawn, known as Full Tilt Boogie, Quentin Tarantino can be seen singing the song with others whilst on the set.

 In the 5th-season finale of Gilmore Girls ("A House is Not a Home," 2005), Stars Hollow's "Town Troubadour" is singing the song on a street corner soon after Lorelai brings Rory home from a night in jail.

 In the 2008 film The Strangers, the song is used to build tension whilst also referencing the potential poor upbringing of the films' antagonists.
 Haggard's own band was also called The Strangers.

 In the 2nd series of the 2008 UK television series Survivors, the song is often played and sung by truck driver Billy Stringer.

 In 2010, the song was sung as a plot element by Nate Moretta (Kevin Alejandro) to a young incarcerated Hispanic gang member on TNT's Southland season 2 premiere "Phase Three".

-In April 2018 it was used in a Fear the Walking Dead Season 4 episode.
+In April 2018 it was used in Fear the Walking Dead Season 4 episode 2, and again in November 2023 in the series finale.

 The song was referenced by Riley Green in his song "I Wish Grandpas Never Died."